canonical/launchpad-manual/how-to/debugging.rst

 =======================

 Debugging stories (a.k.a. pagetests) can be kind of a pain because they build up state as they go.
-So if a test fails down deep in the doctest, and you want to see what the page really looks like at that point, you'd normally have to manually click through each step in the doctest until you get to the place that's broken.
+If a test fails down deep in the doctest, and you want to see what the page really looks like at that point, you'd normally have to manually click through each step in the doctest until you get to the place that's broken.